danhphan/git-tutorial/3-github.md

 ## Bonus exercise 2: rebasing

-Bob thinks testing is a swell idea, and adds a test function at the bottom in a branch called `test-2`, and makes a PR.
+Bob thinks testing is a swell idea and adds a test function at the bottom in a branch called `test-2`, and makes a PR.

 Meanwhile, Alice herself has also been busy and adds a third test function at the bottom of the same file, before merging Bob's PR.

-Bob's pull request now shows a greyed out "Merge" button, because there are merge conflicts!
+Bob's pull request now shows a greyed-out "Merge" button, because there are merge conflicts!
 Unlike before, you don't have access to the history on GitHub, so you can't just proceed with the merge and fix the merge conflicts.